Drywall Finisher Jobs in Philadelphia: The Best Jobs Currently Hiring

 Requirements:

-The normal licensing requirements for drywall contractors vary by state.
+• The standard licensing requirements for drywall contractors vary by state.

-Similar to most specialized industries, having practical experience is crucial to succeeding as a drywall contractor.
+• Like most specialized industries, practical experience is crucial to succeeding as a drywall contractor.

-In-depth classroom and on-the-job training are provided by an apprenticeship with a drywall contractor.
+• A drywall apprenticeship provides in-depth classroom and on-the-job training with a drywall contractor.

-Needs to be physically strong in order to move sheets into place and to make precise cuts that minimize waste.
+• It needs to be physically strong to move sheets into place and to make precise cuts that minimize waste.

 Drywall Finisher